 Redfish Lake and moraine seen in distance upper right.

 From saddle after first gulley climb; looking south to Reward Peak on horizon right side of largest tree in photo.
-Walk up gulley to its summit.
+Walk up gulley with a few snow patches to its summit.
 Upper Redfish Lakes in basin below.

 Once you complete the steep and tedious climb out of the gulley from Alpine Lake, and descend into the basin that contains Upper Redfish Lakes, it feels like true wilderness with negligible signs of human impact.
 The first two lakes are visible below.
 A narrow trail follows the wide granite outcropping situated between two lakes.
 The morning colors of blues, yellows and greens were vivid on the lake as we filtered water.
 The land is pristine, the large smooth white rocks still cool from the night before.
 Due south of the second Upper Redfish Lake is Lake Kathryn, considered the third Upper Redfish Lake, situated on the other side of the cirque's ridge.
 Lake Kathryn is a beautiful lake, deep blue with a small island in the middle.